They look like breaking ocean waves in the sky and are not an optical illusion. Here's everything you must know about Kelvin-Helmholtz clouds.

-Faster moving air at the top of the cloud scoops the top of the cloud layer forward, producing a striking wave-like pattern up in the sky.
+Faster-moving air at the top of the cloud scoops the top of the layer forward, producing a striking wave-like pattern in the sky.

-These particular clouds illustrate a phenomenon called Kelvin-Helmholtz instability, discovered by Lord Kelvin and Hermann von Helmholtz in the mid-1800s.
+These particular clouds illustrate a phenomenon called Kelvin-Helmholtz instability, which was discovered by Lord Kelvin and Hermann von Helmholtz in the mid-1800s.

 The duo studied atmospheric instability.